Asha-Empire/Game-Story/README.md

 Historians mark Edict 45-A as Walter’s last notable policy before his death in IE 20, and the philosophical bridge Naina inherits between pure military rule and soft-power legitimacy.

+### 3014... or 5...

+**Aria Arrives in Nova City** - While Nebula Nook rebuilds on Saiantum’s eastern coast, the island-metropolis **Nova City**—famed for its lilac fog and Saian-stone power grid—launches a talent-visa lottery to attract off-world engineers and social entrepreneurs.
+* The first winner is **Aria Telemis**, a 22-year-old systems architect from Caladan.
+* She settles in the chaotic **Lower City**, organising street-cleanups and mesh-net workshops for orphan tech-scavs.

+### 3015... or 6...

+Using seed money from Walter’s **Edict 45-A Culture Credits**, Aria convinces the city senate and local guilds to co-fund Nova City’s **first annual festival**—a week-long expo of Saian-powered art, zero-g dance and deep-ocean drone races.
+* Attendance tops 1.2 million; trade metrics show a 26 % uptick in Lower–Upper inter-district commerce.
+* Imperial Prefect Tovik cites the festival as “proof that art grants pay security dividends,” forwarding the report to Crown-Princess Naina.

+### 3016... or 7...

+**Nova City Becomes Saiantum’s Premier Trade Nexus** - Spurred by festival publicity, three inter-sector shipping houses relocate their Saian-ore futures desks to Nova City, overtaking Nebula Nook’s volume by mid-year.
+The senate awards Aria the Civic Beacon Medal; holo-broadcasts dub her the **“Aria of the Lilac Isles.”**

 ### 3019... or 10...

 At sixteen, Cadet-Captain Naina leads a flanking platoon during the **Bastion Falls** raid.
 Her emotionless comms traffic earns the callsign “Cold Warrior.”